 - Data collection and transformation

-- Creating analytical models to analyze and provide insights
+- Creating analytical research models to analyze and provide insights

 - Utilization of data visualization, trend analysis, deep dives, and other tools.